Higher dimensional power-Maxwell charged black holes in Einstein and Rastall gravity: V Discussions and concluding remarks

-To summarize, in the present work, explicit forms of the black hole solutions are encountered where one considers non-linear Maxwell field in an arbitrary $n$ dimensional spacetime, surrounded by quintessence fluid.
+To summarize, in the present work, explicit forms of the black hole solutions in Einstein and Rastall gravity are obtained, where one considers the power-Maxwell field in an arbitrary $n$ dimensional spacetime, surrounded by quintessence fluid.
 The solutions with spherical, planar, as well as hyperbolical spacetime symmetries are obtained and expressed in a compact form corresponding to $\sigma = 1, 0, -1$.
-In particular, a class of BTZ-like black hole solutions is found, which is associated with the BTZ black hole in (2+1) dimensional Anti-de Sitter spacetime.
-In regarding to the black hole thermodynamics, we present the thermodynamic quantities in terms of those related to the hair of the black hole.
+In particular, a class of BTZ-like black hole solutions is found, which is associated with the BTZ black hole in (2+1) dimensional anti-de Sitter spacetime, as well as with other BTZ-like solutions in higher dimensions.
+In regards to the black hole thermodynamics, we present the thermodynamic quantities regarding those related to the hair of the black hole.
 We found the constant of integration, $M$, is proportional to the mass of the black hole, $\cal{M}$, and therefore carries the physical content of the latter.
-The present study may pave the way for futher investigation on quasinormal modes as well as Hawking radiation of the black hole solutions, especially for the case of higher dimensional spacetimes, which is relevant to many related topics.
+The present study may pave the way for further investigation on quasinormal modes as well as Hawking radiation of the black hole solutions, especially for the case of higher dimensional spacetimes, which is relevant to many related topics.